Symmetry-protected Nodal Points and Nodal Lines in Magnetic Materials: Potential materials

 \section{Potential materials}

-Our symmetry rules are helpful to search for candidate magnetic materials which support Dirac-cone or nodal-line band structures.
-The results are consistent with the band structures obtained from first principle calculations of a number of magnetic materials\cite{bernevig20}.
+Our symmetry rules are helpful to search for candidate magnetic materials which support Dirac-cone or nodal-line band structures .
+The results are consistent with the band structures for itinerant electrons obtained from first principle calculations of a number of magnetic materials\cite{bernevig20}.

 For instance, the uranium intermetallic compounds U$_{2}$Pd$_{2}$In\cite{u2pdin94} has the 127.394 magnetic space group symmetry.
 A transition metal element Pd and a magnetic atom U are contained.
 The little co-group $G_{0}(\pmb k)$ of the M point and the A point is $D_{2d}^{2}\times Z_{2}^{\tilde{T}}$, which has a $4$-dim IPRep and supports linear dispersions in the $(k_{x},k_{y})$ plane.
 On the HSL V(MA) (along $k_{z}$ direction), the little co-group is $C_{2v}^{3}\times Z_{2}^{\tilde{T}}$ whose IPRep is $4$-dimensional.
 Therefore, U$_{2}$Pd$_{2}$In is a magnetic nodal-line semimetal.
 Similar candidate nodal line materials also include CeCo$_2$P$_2$(126.386)\cite{CeCo2P298},UP$_{2}(130.432)$\cite{p2u66}, NdZn(222.103)\cite{NdZn87}.